 Appointments are first-come, first-served.
 Usually there is not much of a wait.
 The counselor will listen closely to your concerns and provide support, perspective, and suggestions for resources.

-Counselors at SCS provide ongoing counseling, which usually consists of weekly or bi-weekly 45-50 minute appointments.
+Counselors at Student Counseling & Psychological Services provide ongoing counseling, which usually consists of weekly or bi-weekly 45-50 minute appointments.
 Let’s Talk is not formal counseling.
 It is a drop-in service where students can have an informal consultation with a counselor from time to time.

 Some frequently asked questions about Let’s Talk

 I think I have a problem that would benefit from counseling, but I don’t know anything about counseling.
 Would going to Let’s Talk help me figure out what to do?